 Hereditary factors can play a significant role in influencing the appearance of golden strands of hair.
 Genetics is the most common underlying cause for displaying blonde locks on an individual’s head, so if individuals have parents or ancestors who sported these sun-kissed tresses, they are likely to as well.

-Climate and ethnic background also have a bearing on whether or not people have dense blond hair.
+Climate and ethnic background also have a bearing on whether people have dense blond hair.
 Those from European descent tend to have higher levels of fair hair due to their geographic location—Northern Europe typically sees cooler temperatures that promote lighter pigmentation in hair color.

 Those with darker complexions might genetically be more inclined towards having blonder locks—their bodies naturally produce the enzyme tyrosinase which helps create melanin rich pigments in their skin and hair cells alike.